patkan/lightning-detector/README.md

 lightning-detector
 ==================

-Lightning Detector ethernet sensor node and server based on AS3935
+Lightning Detector ethernet sensor node and server based on AS3935 and ATmega328

 by Virtex7 and patkan